theone11/HomeAssistantConfig/README.md

 [![Floorplan](ScreenShots/floorplan.png?raw=true)](https://www.youtube.com/watch?v=o_AKHEyWXR0)

 The UI is defined in the *lovelace_new_data.yaml* file.
-Each section has a header and implements a different part of the UI.
+The files is divided into sections with each section having a commented header.
+Each sections implements a different part of the Dashboard.

 All house images were created using SweetHome3D software and manipulated using GIMP image editing SW.
 Two main floorplan images are the starting point:
 * All lights OFF
-* All light ON - from there each light ON image was created seperately
+* All light ON - from there each light ON image was created/extrated seperately

 Only custom cards can be displayed on the UI so if an internal HA card need to be shown then a custom card template should be used as wrapper.